darkhelmet/verboselogging/posts/web-syntax-highlighters.md

 then just put the embed code in your blog, and away it goes.

-The downside for something like this, is that if Pastie is down, your blog hangs while it’s trying to load the script.
-On top of that, your code isn’t in the post.
-It won’t show up in RSS feeds (probably, depending on how awesome your reader is), and therefore won’t be seen by search engines (good or bad, whatever).
+The downside for something like this, is that if Pastie is down, your blog hangs while it's trying to load the script.
+On top of that, your code isn't in the post.
+It won't show up in RSS feeds (probably, depending on how awesome your reader is), and therefore won't be seen by search engines (good or bad, whatever).

 ## [gist](http://gist.github.com/)

-I moved everything from WP-CodeBox to GitHub’s gist.
-I have faith that GitHub isn’t going anywhere anytime soon, and despite some minor issues as of late (which will hopefully be remedied by the move off Engine Yard), the scripts load reliably and quick.
-As an added bonus, gists’s are all backed by git, so you can check them out and edit in your own text editor, fork them, and comment on the progress as you change them.
+I moved everything from WP-CodeBox to GitHub's gist.
+I have faith that GitHub isn't going anywhere anytime soon, and despite some minor issues as of late (which will hopefully be remedied by the move off Engine Yard), the scripts load reliably and quick.
+As an added bonus, gists's are all backed by git, so you can check them out and edit in your own text editor, fork them, and comment on the progress as you change them.
 Awesome.